 Our eight bed, 13,500 sq. ft. rural hospice home is located 1.5 km north of Okotoks on an 8-acre parcel of land, neighbouring golden canola fields & nestled among forested landscapes with mountain views.
 Learn more

-Foothills Country Hospice Society (FCHS) offers a serene, country setting where patients and their loved ones receive exemplary end-of-life and bereavement care.
+Foothills Country Hospice Society (FCHS) offers a serene, country setting where residents and their loved ones receive exemplary end-of-life and bereavement care.

 Foothills Country Hospice Society embraces innovation and delivers specialized, holistic, compassionate end of life care in a sustainable and positive environment.